chrisman/meanest-tea/doc/specs.md

 ## backlog ##

 * Checkout page has Order total
-* Checkout page Lists each item that was added from the previous page, and includes its quantity
 * Checkout page has Ability to edit quantity
 * Checkout page : Editing quantity updates the sub-total and order total
 * Checkout page has Ability to remove a product, which then updates the order total